- Total population: 12.3 million

 As the country struggles to recover from the effects of recent catastrophic drought and flooding, the IRC is focusing our efforts in the Galmudug, Galgaduud, Banadir and Puntland provinces by:

-- providing primary health care services to underserved people and training health workers
+- providing primary health care services via static and mobile clinics to underserved people and training health workers;

 What still needs to be done?

 The IRC’s work in Somalia is more critical than ever as Somalia’s leaders struggle to build on the fragile gains made in the past several years.
 We pledge to put the needs of those most affected by crisis, specifically women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety, economic wellbeing and empowerment.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

 We will continue to support Somalis who have been forced from their homes by crisis, expanding our reach to rural regions that have received little or no aid.
 We’ll also continue to help Somali refugees who return home from neighboring countries to reintegrate into their communities.